hotosm/fAIr-utilities/README.md

 # hot_fair_utilities ( Utilities for AI Assisted Mapping fAIr )

 Initially lib was developed during Open AI Challenge with [Omdeena](https://omdena.com/).
-Learn more about challenge from [here](https://www.hotosm.org/tech-blog/hot-tech-talk-open-ai-challenge/)
+We frequently do AI challenges with community !

 ## Prerequisties